 Noosa to come alive this spring with culture, colour and art in celebration of ARTober

 With the weather warming up and the end of the year fast approaching, our events calendar seems to be filling up quick sticks.
 If you’re eager to have a mid-week or weekend escape before all of your downtime is booked up until Christmas – whilst getting your fill of culture and art while you’re at it – then we have found the perfect combination of events for you to make tracks to.
-Taking over Noosa this October, ARTober encompasses a bunch of vibrant art events taking over the sunny town this spring including boundary-pushing installations, jam-packed art trails and celebrations of contemporary and First Nations artists.
+Taking over Noosa this October, ARTober encompasses a bunch of vibrant art events including boundary-pushing installations, jam-packed art trails and celebrations of contemporary and First Nations artists.
 Here’s all of the colourful goodness that you can add to your itinerary …

 Spring is about to become a whole lot more culture-soaked thanks to Noosa’s newest arts festival, ARTober.
 October will be lined with a handful of world-class art events, with the beloved Noosa Open Studios making a much-anticipated return from October 1–10.
 The annual art trail, which is the largest in Queensland, sees talented local artists open the doors to their studios and display their work in a more intimate setting than usual.
 Whilst there, visitors can learn about the artists’ creative processes, see their work and even make an art investment to call their own.
 As well as offering an opportunity to be creatively inspired by painters, ceramicists, mixed-media artists and other artisans, the trail is also the perfect excuse to explore the picturesque shire of Noosa, discovering back roads in the hinterland and other hidden treasures.